-When should I be teaching my child about laundry and chores?
+When to teach my child about laundry and chores

 Parents don’t always have all the answers when it comes to raising kids.
 For the questions you’re not sure about, you can ask us.
 Here is the first in a new series where our team of early childhood education experts answers real parent questions.
 If you have a question you’d like us to answer, email us at KA@kiddieacademy.net with the subject line: “Ask KA Blog” and your question might be featured next!